cj-mills/christianjmills/_pages/about.md

 - Approach projects with a holistic perspective.
 Can see both sides (the Unity side and the deep learning side)
 - Assess viability and develop a proof-of-concept before committing to expensive coding.
-- Able to make good risk-management decisions about using immature tooling when it offers an innovation/speed/capabilities advantage.
+- Able to make good risk-management decisions about using immature tooling when it offers an innovation, speed, or capabilities advantage.